matveipasynkov/TelegramBotCSharp/README.md

 1. Upload a CSV file for processing, the bot receives the file to be processed by further commands. further commands.
 2. Make a selection by one of the fields of the file.
 Fields, by which you can make a selection, are specified in the table of the individual variant.
-To implement this item it is necessary to use MyType objects and LINQ queries.
+To implement this item it is necessary to use Station objects and LINQ queries.
 3. sort by one of the fields.
 The fields by which the selection can be sorted are specified in the table of the individual variant.
 To implement this item it is necessary to use Station objects and LINQ queries.
 4. Download the processed file in CSV or JSON format.